 The Benefits of Daily Scrum Meetings

 There are many benefits to holding these daily standups.
-For example, they can be incredibly helpful at helping your team stay organized.
-Not only do these meetings help keep everyone up-to-date; they can also help you keep a written record of work completed and any problems encountered, giving teams something to look back on and compare themselves to.
+For example, they can be incredibly helpful in helping your team stay organized.
+Not only do these meetings help keep everyone up-to-date; but they can also help you keep a written record of work completed and any problems encountered, giving teams something to look back on and compare themselves to.

 Furthermore, meeting daily can also help your team members feel closer to one another, boosting morale and making collaboration and communication within the team even easier.

 How to Run Your Best Daily Scrum Meetings

 Here are some of our top tips for running successful daily standups.

 To keep your daily standups on track, you'll need to have a clear idea of what to discuss and what information you need.
 One of the easiest ways to do this is to have a set list of questions to ask for every standup.

 For many teams, this may come as a variation of the same set of questions: what you're currently working on, what you're going to be working on next, and what your blockers are.
 You can base your question template off of this, or customize it even more to fit your team.

 For more ideas on what to include in your question templates, visit our templates index page.